 Cleaning Lighting Fixtures

-The Cleaning Basics for Lighting Fixtures
+Basics on Cleaning Lighting Fixtures

 Wipe off the light bulb and base with a damp cloth.
 Immerse ceiling lamp covers in a sink full of warm, soapy water.
-Wash gently, rinse and dry thoroughly with a lint-free towel or cloth.
-These cleaning tips also work on brass, chrome, steel, nickel, pewter, and outside light fixtures.
+Wash gently, rinse, and dry thoroughly with a lint-free towel or cloth.

-While it may be tempting to pop that glass fixture into the top rack of the dishwasher instead, resist this urge.
-The heat in a dishwasher can easily break delicate glass covers or fade exterior detailing.
-And automatic dishwasher detergent can scratch or dull the decorative design and coating on some fixtures.
-Be safe and wash by hand.
+While it may be tempting to pop that glass fixture into the dishwasher's top rack instead, resist this urge.
+The dishwasher's heat can easily break delicate glass covers or fade exterior detailing.

 Cleaning a Chandelier